CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 ** domain name space **

 DNS is a distributed database that manages the tree-shaped domain namespace (see Figure 2).
 The tree consists of nodes and leaves, which are called labels.
 The concatenation of the labels separated by dots results in a domain name.
 The domain namespace is divided into different domains.
-The top level, the root, is represented as a dot and referred to as * root *.
+The topmost level, the root, is represented as a dot and named * root *.
 Below are the top-level domains such as. * Com *,. * Edu *,. * De *,. * At *, then the second-level domains like. * Bund * etc.

 The domain name space stores information about the assignment of IP addresses to domain names.
 DNS can be referred to as a kind of directory in computer networks whose main task is to resolve names.
-It is sufficient, for example, to enter the domain name * www.bsi.bund.de * in the browser, DNS will find the corresponding IP address in the domain name space and the browser can connect to the result of the search for the corresponding web server.
+It is sufficient, for example, to enter the domain name * www.bsi.bund.de * in the browser, DNS will find the corresponding IP address in the domain name space and the browser can connect to the result of the search to the corresponding web server.

 Basically, a distinction must be made between domains and zones.
 A zone, as shown in Figure 3, is a management unit that reads a DNS server through a master file.
 A master file contains all the domain information of a zone and is managed by the responsible administrators.
 Examples of zones are * arpa *, * com *, * example, a, b * and * c, * where * com *, * example, a, b * and * c * each represent a separate zone.
 By contrast, a domain, for example, is understood to mean a domain such as * com * and all subdomains underneath, in this case * example *, * a *, * b *, * c *.